 Some common policies include:

-- Qualifications and expectations of committee chairpeople.
-For example, “The vice president shall chair the fundraising committee and organize fundraisers twice a year, in the fall and spring.”
+Qualifications and expectations of committee chairpeople.
+For example, “The vice president shall chair the fundraising committee and organize fundraisers twice a year, in fall and spring.”

-- Committee-specific rules for major projects such as the annual fun run or auction gala.
+Committee-specific rules for major projects such as a yearly fun run or auction gala.

-- The schedule for when board meetings occur.
+The schedule for when board meetings and general membership meetings occur.

 Do policies affect applying for tax-exempt status?

 One of the most important policies is the conflict of interest policy.
 (PTO Today Plus members can download a sample conflict of interest policy from the File Exchange.)
 When your PTO files for federal recognition as a 501(c)(3) tax-exempt charity, your group must have previously adopted a conflict of interest policy.
-The IRS recommends specific wording for the policy; it is wise to adopt their wording even if you are years away from filing for 501(c)(3) status.
+The IRS recommends specific wording for the policy; it’s wise to adopt their wording even if you’re years away from filing for 501(c)(3) status.
+The conflict of interest policy can be inserted into your bylaws and most likely won’t need to be revised in the future.